vda1r22/bbnet/README.md

 # Introduction

-The bbnet R package provides a comprehensive suite of tools for building, visualising, and analysing Bayesian Belief Networks.
+The BBNet R package provides a comprehensive suite of tools for building, visualising, and analysing Bayesian Belief Networks.

 It aims to facilitate decision-making by enabling users to model complex